dabeaz/py65/README.markdown

 ## Monitor

 Py65 includes a console-based machine language monitor (sometimes also called a debugger).
-This program, `py65mon`, allows you to interact with the simulations that you build.
+This program, launched using 'python3 -m py65.monitor' allows you to interact with the simulations that you build.
 Its features include:

  - Commands that are largely compatible with those used in the monitor of the popular VICE emulator for Commodore computers.